-- Roswell, Milton and Alpharetta Dog Training 12900 Freemanville Rd 30004
+Roswell, Milton and Alpharetta Dog Training 12900 Freemanville Rd 30004

-The cost for 6 one-hour sessions for behavioral modification, our full obedience regime, and any other issues you would like to address is $65 an hour (add in your second dog is $20 a session) or 3 sessions for $185 or if you do 6 session cost is $390 and we will include with The Life of The Dog Services (valued at $160) at NO CHARGE!
+The cost for 6 one-hour sessions for behavioral modification, our full obedience regime, and any other issues you would like to address is $65 an hour (add in your second dog is $20 a session) or 3 sessions for $185 (one dog) to add in a second dog for the 3 sessions is $50.
+We will include with The Life of The Dog Services (valued at $160) at NO CHARGE for the first dog!
 To add an additional dog is $100 for the full 6 sessions (Life services not included for 2nd dog at any discounted rates).

-Private Lessons for Woodstock and Alpharetta Dog Training includes all potty training for puppies or adult dogs as well as solutions for chewing, barking, separation anxiety and all obedience and behavior training levels.
+Private Lessons for Mid town, Woodstock and Alpharetta Dog Training includes all potty training for puppies or adult dogs as well as solutions for chewing, barking, separation anxiety and all obedience and behavior training levels.

-Private Woodstock and Alpharetta dog training lessons are held at 2 locations around Metro Atlanta.
+Private Mid Town, Woodstock and Alpharetta dog training lessons are held at 2 locations around Metro Atlanta.
 The 6-week dog training course is one-on-one private dog obedience training.
 Included is The Life of The Dog Services with the ability to join in a group class in the future.
 Coming to a group dog obedience class in the future will allow you to train around high distraction with other dogs present.

 Your dog will learn the group obedience training class curriculum’s listed below as well as any other behavioral issue you would like to address.
 Fearful dogs and dogs with specific fear-related behaviors are best suited for private dog training lessons.
 Aggressive dogs cannot come to group classes.
 Dog aggression management is best modified in the private dog training sessions…